collapsed-stacks/startups/questions/9344/how-to-record-daily-work-hours-of-staff.md

 - posted by: [Neil](https://stackexchange.com/users/2711480/neil) on 2016-06-02
 - score: 1

-<p>Some very good answers here already.
-Slightly different angle - I would recommend how you communicate this to your employees is important. </p>
+Some very good answers here already.
+Slightly different angle - I would recommend how you communicate this to your employees is important.

-<p>If you mishandle it, then it can easily erode trust.
-I have been in a number of environments when timetracking has been implemented and led to this happening.</p>
+If you mishandle it, then it can easily erode trust.
+I have been in a number of environments when timetracking has been implemented and led to this happening.

-<p>Also by adding a tracking system you will also be adding a non-value added activity to your employees.</p>
+Also by adding a tracking system you will also be adding a non-value added activity to your employees.

-<p>I would therefore proposal a brief daily catch conference call at the start of the day (c.1-3 minutes) and get everyone to identify their daily workload. </p>
+I would therefore proposal a brief daily catch conference call at the start of the day (c.1-3 minutes) and get everyone to identify their daily workload.

-<p>Then at the end of the day wrap it up with another one.
-This will improve your understanding of what everyone is doing in your networked organisation, help you measure/improve output (and remunerate accordingly), and foster links between employees who may not regularly see each other.</p>
+Then at the end of the day wrap it up with another one.
+This will improve your understanding of what everyone is doing in your networked organisation, help you measure/improve output (and remunerate accordingly), and foster links between employees who may not regularly see each other.